Supporting new families since 2002

 Fast forward: me, parenting my one-year-old, pregnant with my second baby and running a moms’ talk group.
 We were telling birth stories when a woman in the group turned to me and announced, “You MUST become a childbirth educator!”
 It was one of life’s lightening bolt moments.
 She was right.
-I was fascinated by birth.
-Birth is physical, mental, spiritual, political, social, and profoundly transformative.
+I was fascinated by birth … by this physical, mental, spiritual, political, social, and profoundly transformative passage into parenthood.
 And I knew I had something to offer.

 I’d heard many new parents complain about their lecture-style birth classes and how they couldn’t remember anything from class on the big day.
 Up to this point, my career had been shaped by my passion for progressive, participatory education in the fields of the arts and language acquisition.
 I had a long track record of and love for creating engaged, participatory learning environments for adults and children.
 I knew I could help expectant parents prepare in such a way that they could really bring what we explored in class into their experiences giving birth.